Pokhara Enduro Race 2023

 Race Format

-2-day practice: We will facilitate two practice days on all four(4) stages of the special sections for you to gain familiarity with the new terrain.
+2-day practice: We will facilitate two practice days on all four(4) stages + 1 pro stage of the special sections so that you can become familiar with the new terrain.

 Prologue: There will be a prologue on the 2nd practice day to determine the sequence of racers for the final race run.